MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-ismatch.md

 For example, when used with the **IsMatch** function, the string "Hello" matches the pattern **"Hello"** exactly.
 No more and no less.
 The string "hello!" doesn't match the pattern because of the exclamation point on the end and because the case is wrong for the letter "h".
 (See [MatchOptions](#match-options) for ways to modify this behavior.)

 In the pattern language, certain characters are reserved for special purposes.
-To use these characters, either prefix the character with a **\\** (backslash) to indicate that the character should be taken literally, or use one of the predefined patterns described below.
+To use these characters, either prefix the character with a **\\** (backslash) to indicate that the character should be taken literally, or use one of the predefined patterns described later in this topic.
 This table lists the special characters:

 | Special character | Description |
 | --- | --- |